oro13/farm-equipment-price-prediction/README.md

 ## Introduction

-Main Goal:
+**Main Goal:** <br>
-Predict the sale price of a particular piece of equipment at auction based on it's usage, equipment type, and configuration.
+Predict the sale price of a particular piece of equipment at auction based on it's usage, equipment type, and configuration. <br>

-Note: This data is sourced from auction results postings and includes information on usage and equipment configurations.
+*Note: This data is sourced from auction results postings and includes information on usage and equipment configurations.*

 ---